Wreckage: A survival roleplaying game

 One thing I have noticed that is lacking in many Roleplaying games including the professionally published systems and settings is a way for characters to be connected to one another prior to the actual start of the story.
 I mean, characters usually show up without knowing each other at all and must overcome their awkward unfamiliarity with one another as well as the game’s many obstacles.
 I’ve even seen GMs try to gloss this over by starting their campaigns with a short statement similar to “your characters grew up in the same village and know each other by sight.”

 What I wanted to do was give players a stronger and more familiar connection for their characters.
 All characters created for Wreckage must belong to one of five families who have been cruising around Indonesia together on a luxury yacht.
+For games out there who are also thrill-seekers, you can try playing on sites like 바카라 사이트.

 Characters won’t be just depending on strangers to help them survive, but their own flesh and blood.
 The dynamics this can bring to a game are pretty unique if players are willing to embrace them.
 After all, who better to protect a child than their own mother or father?
 Sadly, family members are the very same people who usually know our deepest secrets or weaknesses and can harm us the most with just a simple word or two.